cala-org/cala-org.github.io/_posts/2023-04-19-register-now-for-cala-speaker-series-a-fusion-of-tradition-and-modernity-chinese-publishing-in-the-late-19th-and-early-20th-centuries-on-april-28.md

 ---
 layout: post
-title: "Register Now for CALA Speaker Series: A Fusion of Tradition and
-  Modernity: Chinese Publishing in the Late 19th and Early 20th Centuries on April 28"
+title: "CALA Speaker Series: A Fusion of Tradition and Modernity: Chinese Publishing in the Late 19th and Early 20th Centuries on April 28"
 date: 2023-04-19T18:18:18.541Z
 ---
 Dear colleagues,